How To Create A One-Page Website

 Break up text with bullet points, icons, and visuals to simplify scanning.
 Incorporate subtle animations for engagement, but avoid excessive effects that distract.

-Always design with your audience, thinking about their needs and expectations.
+Always design with your audience in mind, considering their needs and expectations.
 A good UX keeps users engaged until your CTA.

 Step 6: Write Clear, Focused Content